cardano-community/guild-operators/docs/docker/tips.md

 ### How to run a **Cardano Node** with Docker

-With this quick guide you will be able to run a cardano node in seconds and also have the powerfull Guild operator's scripts *built-in*.
+With this quick guide you will be able to run a cardano node in seconds and also have the powerfull Koios SPO scripts *built-in*.

 ### How to operate interactively within the container